squintz1026/Gitproject1/README.md

 # adding a comment because best practices.
 This project is cool.

 How about I add more things.

+But what if I add more things to an already committed file?